-- 4.67 Housing will continue to ensure the use of ringfenced Household Support Fund, Rough Sleeping initiative grants, and asylum seeker & refugee grant funding within the grant terms and to maximise the mitigating effect on general fund spend.
-This includes supporting households that are in rent arrears. - 4.68 There are opportunities from accommodation that is coming on stream for placing homelessness clients, which will provide alternative accommodation and reduce the reliance on expensive nightly paid accommodation. - 4.69 The restructure for Housing Needs has been implemented and is forming the bedrock for process and cultural change and a more cohesive journey for a homeless household.
+- 4.71 Housing will continue to ensure the use of ringfenced Household Support Fund, Rough Sleeping initiative grants, and asylum seeker & refugee grant funding within the grant terms and to maximise the mitigating effect on general fund spend.
+This includes supporting households that are in rent arrears. - 4.72 There are opportunities from accommodation that is coming on stream for placing homelessness clients, which will provide alternative accommodation and reduce the reliance on expensive nightly paid accommodation in 2024-25. - 4.73 The restructure for Housing Needs has been implemented and is forming the bedrock for process and cultural change and a more cohesive journey for a homeless household.
 The financial benefits are expected to be realised in the longer term from better practice resulting in reduced spend on homelessness.